 - Teams are encouraged to wear the t-shirts provided by PMH during League play.

 - If plastic kneepads are worn, they must be covered with a non-marking adhesive.

 - No gloves of any kind may be worn during games unless medically necessary.

-- PMH Foam Dodgeball is played on racquetball courts.
+- PMH Dodgeball is played in multiple different locations.

 Game Personnel and their Duties

 - Each team shall identify one team captain to the referees prior to the Match.